ceph/ceph/doc/releases/pacific.rst

 * A health warning will now be reported if the ``require-osd-release`` flag is not set to the appropriate release after a cluster upgrade.

+* CephFS: Upgrading Ceph Metadata Servers when using multiple active MDSs requires ensuring no pending stray entries which are directories are present for active ranks except rank 0.
+See :ref:`upgrading_from_octopus_or_nautilus`.

 Changelog
 ---------